 Carnivore Ecology

-I have been fortunate enough to work with several predator species during my career - black-footed ferrets, skunks, raccoons, and now bobcats - and feel very fortunate to study this special group of animals.
-Mesopredators are adaptable, have complex social boundaries, and are extremely important in the balance of our ecosystems.
-They also face many threats worldwide and over half of mesopredator species are in decline.
+I have been fortunate enough to work with several carnivore species during my career - black-footed ferrets, striped skunks, raccoons, and now bobcats - and feel very fortunate to study this special group of animals.
+Mesocarnivores (or mesopredators) are adaptable, exhibit complex social behaviors, and play an important role in the balance of our ecosystems.
+They face many threats worldwide and over half of mesopredator species are in decline.
 Despite this, they are often overshadowed by larger, more charismatic species.

-The catalyst for my research was a recent discovery of second-generation anticoagulant rodenticides exposure in the bobcat population on Kiawah Island (Charleston County, SC).
+My dissertation research was catalyzed by the detection of second-generation anticoagulant rodenticides (rat poison) in the bobcat population on Kiawah Island (Charleston County, SC).
 These bobcats have been monitored since the early 2000s, so biologists were able to identify a decline in the population and investigate.
-Non-target anticoagulant rodenticide exposure is not unheard of, however it is severely understudied in the Southeastern U.S. and studies that do exist are limited in geographic scope.
+Documentation of mammalian carnivore exposure to anticoagulant rodenticides is global, however it is severely understudied in the Southeastern US.

 Recent News:

-The catalyst for my research was a recent discovery of second-generation anticoagulant rodenticides exposure in the bobcat population on Kiawah Island (Charleston County, SC).
+My dissertation research was catalyzed by the detection of second-generation anticoagulant rodenticides (rat poison) in the bobcat population on Kiawah Island (Charleston County, SC).
 These bobcats have been monitored since the early 2000s, so biologists were able to identify a decline in the population and investigate.
-Non-target anticoagulant rodenticide exposure is not unheard of, however it is severely understudied in the Southeastern U.S. and studies that do exist are limited in geographic scope.
+Documentation of mammalian carnivore exposure to anticoagulant rodenticides is global, however it is severely understudied in the Southeastern US.

 - More information can be found on my project website, which further outlines the project goals, partners, and includes links to similar research: Island Bobcat Research